beechfuzz/e2guardian-docker/README.md

         docker build -t e2g --build-arg SSLMITM=off .

  2. Or, start the container and make the following edits:
  a.
-In /app/e2guardian.conf
+In `/app/e2guardian.conf`, find the line that says `enablessl = on` and change it to `#enablessl = off`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzkzOTk1ODMsNjUxODA5ODksMTIzNT
-E1OTU1NiwtNTY4NjgwMzA4LDcyNDU1NjgxMyw3MTgwNTc4NjBd
-fQ==
+eyJoaXN0b3J5IjpbOTExMjgwMDQwLDY1MTgwOTg5LDEyMzUxNT
+k1NTYsLTU2ODY4MDMwOCw3MjQ1NTY4MTMsNzE4MDU3ODYwXX0=

 -->